Is SEO The Right Marketing Investment?

 It depends on many factors, such as the competitive nature of your market, the history of your website, and the content resources you can pull within your team.

-Because it can take a few months, and a sizeable financial investment, to achieve top rankings for some competitive keywords, you want to validate the profitabilty of those keywords before you start your SEO.
+It can take a few months and a sizeable investment to get top rankings in the search engines if you are in a competitive market.
+So you want to validate the profitability of those keywords before you start your SEO.

 What’s Involved in Our SEO Service

 The main benefit of SEO is that it produces long term sustainable results and develops a valuable asset for your business.
 The downside is that it doesn’t offer results in the short term.

 The process of SEO has a lot of moving parts, so let’s discuss each one of them:

 Keyword Research tools are useful as a starting point to discover keywords that will drive sales to your business.
 However, they can also be misleading.
 These tools are based on data provided by Google and proven to be inaccurate time and time again.